ObjectIsAdvantag/roomkit-collector/README.md

 # PeopleCount Collector for Room Devices

-Collects PeopleCount events from SX, MX, Room Devices as time series, and exposes derivated counters via a REST API.
+Collects PeopleCount events from Webex Room Devices as time series, and exposes derivated counters via a REST API.

 Background:
-- Room Devices fire events every time they notice a change.
+- Webex Room Devices fire events every time they notice a change.
 As participants in meeting roms happen to move their head, it is frequent to see updates to the PeopleCount counter even though no participant entered or left the room.
 Thus, when queried several times, even in close intervals, the PeopleCount value returned by a Room Kit would be expected to differ.
 - The collector batch utility and 'barycentre' computation help create a stable counter for each device part of a RoomKit deployment.
 Concretely, PeopleCounter events for each device are collected and stored in an in-memory timeseries database.
 Moreover, a REST API lets you retreive computed averaged values for a custom period of time.

 This repo contains 3 components: